 - Allow you to compete with and workout with others

 - Use heart rate tracking

-- Tempo includes all equipment you need for your workouts, Echelon does not
+- Tempo includes all equipment you need for your workouts within their 3 bundles, Echelon does not

 - Tempo uses 3D motion sensors that track your form and allow your coach to correct and guide you

 - Echelon is more cardio, bodyweight, and yoga-based and Tempo is based on strength training

 - Echelon has multiple lives classes to choose from per day, Tempo has less

 - Tempo tracks your reps, weights, and movement patterns, Echelon does not

 - Tempo provides custom-tailored workouts based on your unique goals, abilities, and progression